omtajne11/ETH-Proof_Submission/README.md

 I have created my own token named "OMAT" abbreviated as "OMT".
 There is the record of its total supply.
 And if someone mints some OMT tokens then it will be added to the total supply of it.
 Also if someone burns those tokens, it will get subtracted from the total supply (Only if there is enough balance).

 ## Getting Started
-I wrote the code in Solidity Language, and I used Metacraftere ETH Proof as my learning resource.
+I wrote the code in Solidity Language, and I used Metacrafters ETH Proof as my learning resource.

 ### Installing